 John Greaves, an Oxford educated mathematician and astronomer, traveled to Egypt in 1638.
-His findings were published in his book entitled, Pyramidographia.
-Based on John Greaves’ King’s Chamber measurements, Sir Isaac Newton, (1643-1727), later deduced that the Great Pyramid had been built using two different length cubits.
-In a paper entitled “A Dissertation upon the Sacred Cubit of the Jews and the Cubits of Several Nations,” Newton concluded that a cubit of 20.628 British inches precisely described a 20 x 10 cubit room.
+His findings were published in his book entitled Pyramidographia.
+Based on John Greaves’s King’s Chamber measurements, Sir Isaac Newton, (1643-1727), deduced that the Great Pyramid had been built using two different length cubits.
+In a paper entitled “A Dissertation upon the Sacred Cubit of the Jews and the Cubits of Several Nations,” Newton concluded that a cubit of 20.628 British inches precisely described the 20 x 10 cubit King’s Chamber in the Great Pyramid.
 He called this cubit “profane.”
 Today this measure is known as a royal cubit.
 Newton further proposed a longer cubit of approximately 25 British inches, which he called a “sacred cubit.”
 The Jewish historian Josephus described in his writings the circumference of the pillars in the Jerusalem Temple.
 It was from this source that Newton derived this longer cubit length of between 24.80 and 25.02 British inches.
 Today this measure is known as a Polar cubit.

-John Taylor’s 1859 publication entitled, The Great Pyramid, Why was it built?
-And who built it, was the first book to present the idea that the Great Pyramid was built under Divine inspiration.
+John Taylor, in his 1859 publication, The Great Pyramid, Why was it built?
+And who built it?, was the first to present the idea that the Great Pyramid was built under Divine inspiration.
 Taylor, referencing both the work of Greaves and Newton in his 1864 publication, The Battle of the Standards, argued against the adoption of the metric system.
 Rather, he was in favor of the British unit of measure, which his studies had lead him to believe was of Devine origin.
 He came to these conclusions over a study of 40 years.

-Only two months before his death, on the 5th of July 1864, John Taylor expressed the wish that someone dependable go to Egypt, and, at the Great Pyramid, test the figures that he had used in his writings.
-In a letter written on March 23rd of that year to his friend in Edinburgh, Piazzi Smyth, he said, “The cause of truth is the great object.
+Just preceding his death in July of 1864, John Taylor expressed the wish that someone dependable go to Egypt, and, at the Great Pyramid, test the figures that he had used in his writings.
+In a letter written on March 23rd of that year to his friend, Piazzi Smyth of Edinburgh, he said, “The cause of truth is the great object.
 If in any way we are able, while on Earth, to vindicate the ways of God to man, we have not lived in vain.”
-Not long after Smyth went to Egypt, staying four months from January through April of 1865.
+Not long thereafter Smyth went to Egypt, staying four months from January through April of 1865.
 His three volume set, The Life and Work at the Great Pyramid, was subsequently published in 1867.
 Professor C. Piazzi Smyth was Astronomer Royal of Scotland from 1845 through 1888.

 For many years Taylor lived near the British Museum, and he had used the library there for much of his research.
-Taylor developed his theory using others surveys, all of which had been taken when the Great Pyramid’s base was covered with sand.
+Taylor developed his theory using other’s surveys, all of which had been taken when the Great Pyramid’s base was covered with sand.
 This resulted in an exaggeration of their base measurements by as much as 31 feet over the literal distance, as was the case with John S. Perring’s 1837 survey.
-One of Taylor’s conclusions was that the Pyramid’s perimeter in British inches resulted in nearly 36,600 British inches, or 100 times 366, and dividing the length of each of the four sides by 25 resulted in 366 Polar cubits per side, (9,150 British inches / 25 = 366 Polar cubits).
-Should Taylor’s analysis prove correct, it would demonstrate that the units of measure used in the construction of the Great Pyramid were nearly the length of a British inch, and of a 25 British-inch cubit as was postulated by Newton.
-Smyth, however, was never able to measure the Pyramid’s base to substantiate Taylor’s Pyramid-base theory.
+Taylor postulated the Pyramid’s perimeter in British inches to be nearly 36,600 British inches, or 100 times 366, and dividing the length of each of the four sides by 25 resulted in 366 Polar cubits per side, (9,150 British inches / 25 = 366 Polar cubits).
+Should Taylor’s analysis prove correct, it would demonstrate that the units of measure used in the construction of the Great Pyramid were nearly the length of a British inch, and of a 25 British inch cubit as was postulated by Newton.
+Smyth, however, was never able to measure the Pyramid’s base to substantiate Taylor’s Pyramid base theory.

-Taylor understood the Great Pyramid’s base perimeter to be 27 feet longer than its actual distance due to Perring’s overstated survey.
+Due to Perring’s overstated survey, Taylor understood the Great Pyramid’s base perimeter to be 27 feet longer than its actual distance.
 It was Sir Flinders Petrie, Father of Egyptology, who later showed the perimeter to be about 27 feet shorter than Taylor had thought.
-Egyptologists believe Taylor to be incorrect in his analysis, they citing Petrie’s base-perimeter measurement.
-But this does not mean that Taylor’s premise was without merit.
+Citing Petrie’s base perimeter measurement, Egyptologists believe Taylor to be incorrect in his analysis, but this does not mean that Taylor’s premise was without merit.
 David Davidson in his 1924 published work, The Great Pyramid—Its Devine Message, stated that the “Displacement Factor” need be added to the base perimeter to achieve a distance equivalent to one Polar inch for every day in 100 solar years.
 Davidson was made aware of this 286.4 British inch “Displacement Factor” distance from the published works of Professor Charles Lagrange.
 Davidson further proposed three different base circuit year lengths, where the author finds that only two can be validated utilizing analytical geometry—the solar tropical and the sidereal orbital years.

 In 1882 Sir Flinders Petrie measured the base of the Great Pyramid in British inches by first clearing the corners, although not the full circuit.
 Noting a ± 2.4 inch error margin, his measured distance differs from the author’s proposed theoretical perimeter distance by minus 1.43 inches.
 In 1925 J.H.
 Cole cleared the entire base and stating a ± 2.44 inch error margin measured a distance 1.09 inches longer than the proposed theoretical.
 Later in 1981 Josef Dorner lasered the perimeter of the Pyramid and derived a distance 0.54 inches longer than the proposed theoretical distance.
 Note that as the base is cleared and as technology improves survey measurements draw closer to the theoretical distance.
 Dorner’s distance, obtained using the latest technology, is then our reference, which measurement differs from the theoretical by merely 0.54 of an inch over a 3,023 foot distance.
 To put perspective to this variance, the theoretical distance is divided by Dorner’s distance to obtain a ratio of 1/1.000015; that is, where the Pyramid’s theoretical base perimeter is equivalent to one million units, Dorner is saying that it is 15 units longer.